 PRAYING TO COMPLY TO GOD’S DEMANDS

 Jesus’ gave his final lesson during his last meal with his disciples when he washed their feet and then asked them, “Do you understand what I have done for you?
 You call me ‘Teacher and Lord’ and rightly so; for that is who I am.
 Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.”
 Why did Jesus stoop to such a low servant level?
 For some, it has become a command to engage in a religious ritual.
-To others, it was to show how to be humble.
+For others, it was to show how to be humble.
 Everyone is entitled to draw his or her conclusion.
 I see no need to guess what Jesus had in mind.
-He provided us with his own reason.
+Jesus provided us with his own reason.
 “I have set you and example that you should do as I have done for you.
 I tell you the truth, no servant is greater than his master, nor is a messenger greater than the one who sent him.
-Now that you know these things, you will be blessed if you do them” (Jn.
-13:1-17).
+Now that you know these things, you will be blessed if you do them” (John 13:1-17).

-Let us put into the context Jesus found himself.
+Let us put into the context Jesus found Himself.
 His disciples, like lords and masters, sat down and expected to be served.
 Jesus showed them, as their Teacher, what to do by getting up and do what they themselves should have done when they entered the room for the Last Supper.
 They had failed to comply with tradition or regulation to wash their feet.
 They expected to be served, rather than to serve.
 Jesus had no rank and file and no one was above the other.
 They all had to live with each other by being of service to one another within the laws and limits set by God or society.
 After the unreasonable request of the Zebedees, Jesus had called the disciples together and said, “You know that those endowed with power rule as lords over the Gentiles.
 That is not what you shall do.
 Anyone among you who wants to be great can be so by being a servant (diakonos) and any one that wants to be first must be like a slave (doulos).
-The Son of Man (your teacher) did not come to be served but to serve and give his life as a ransom for many” (Mk.
-10:42-45).
+The Son of Man (your teacher) did not come to be served but to serve and give his life as a ransom for many” (Mark 10:42-45).